Documentation for Deptle Terminal.

 • E0570E0577required_assets / asset_slots validation.

-Errors raised while lowering the body of on_tick into the internal IR.
+Raised while translating the body of on_tick into the engine's internal form.

-• E02xx — statement-level issues (unsupported for/while, disallowed assignment target, augassign type mismatches, unsupported return shape).
+• E02xx — statement-level issues (an unsupported for/while, a bad assignment target, a mismatched +=, an unsupported return shape).

-The caret points at the exact token the compiler tripped on.
-When in doubt, read the help: line — it is hand-written for each error and suggests a concrete fix.
+The caret points at the exact token.
+The help: line is hand-written for each error and suggests a concrete fix.

-• Fix errors top-to-bottom: the compiler stops at the first hard error in declarations before lowering the body.
+• Fix errors top to bottom: the compiler stops at the first hard error in your declarations before it looks at the body.

-• Error codes are stable across releases — pin them in team runbooks or tests.
+• Error codes are stable across releases — pin them in team notes or tests.

-• If a help: line suggests a different keyword (e.g. size= instead of positional), prefer that wording verbatim.
+• When a help: line suggests different wording (like size= instead of a positional value), use its wording exactly.

-• Parse errors (syntax) are reported separately by the editor before the DSL compiler runs.
+• Plain syntax errors are reported by the editor before the DSL compiler runs.

 Need help?